27 Mortgage Terms, Plus What 40% Of Americans Don’t Know About Their Loan

-Demographically, older people understand different home buying terms better than others.
-Baby boomers typically know mortgage terms as they tend to have the most experience with home buying as they’re most likely to have purchased, sold and downsized, know terms best.
+Demographically, older people might understand different home buying terms better than others.
+Baby boomers typically know mortgage terms as they tend to have more experience with home buying since they’re statistically more likely to have purchased, sold and downsized a home in their lifetime.

-Although Gen Z is the furthest from the home buying process, their millennial counterparts were 4% less familiar with common mortgage terms than them.
+Although people within the Gen Z demographic are further away from the home buying process compared to older generations, their millennial counterparts were typically 4% less familiar with common mortgage terms than them.

-- Millennials ages 25 – 34 are the least likely to know home buying terms.
+- People aged 25 – 34 are the least likely to know home buying terms.

-- Baby boomers aged 65+ are the most familiar age group with mortgage terminology.
+- People aged 65+ are the most familiar age group with mortgage terminology.

 People in the majority of the age groups understood what a “down payment” was, followed by knowledge of the terms “closing costs” and “annual percentage rate (APR).”